Thornrose/learning-typescript/notes/01-intro.md

 - files in project directory structure seem to already be aware of eachother even if files not required/ported into eachother. very cool

 - best prac (maybe) to use `;` when setting up interfaces

+### MORE DOCS/KEYWORDS TO LOOK INTO

+ - Narrowing, "type guards", truthy/falsy narrowing, `in` operator, instanceOf, type casting